alexeibex/alexeibex.github.io/Contracts.md

 #### Case: *[McIntosh v.
 Murphy](Link)*
+- Strict v.
+Broad Interpretation of SoF barring recovery?
+  - Promissory estoppel exception allows for claim to be argued.
 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> Judgment for former employee for employer's breach of a one-year oral employment contract was appropriate because former employee's reliance was such that injustice could only be avoided by enforcement of the contract.</li>